The Boy Does Nothing: Promotion

 Dixon performed her single on the results show of Strictly Come Dancing on 19 October 2008, with the show's professional dancers, including her professional partner whilst on the show in 2007, Matthew Cutler.
 On 8 November, Dixon performed a 5-song set at London's G-A-Y Club.
 On 14 November, she presented and performed for Children in Need 2008.
 She presented at the beginning of the show in the BT Tower, monitoring the calls and donations, and later performed in the BBC Television Centre.
 On Saturday 13 December, Dixon sang at Miss World 2008, which is said to have been watched by over 2 billion people worldwide.
 She also performed at GMTV, and on 31 December 2008 she performed on the BBC as part of the New Year celebrations.
 On 20 February 2009 Dixon performed the single at Le Grand Journal on French TV to promote her single and album in France.
 Alesha promoted the album in Spain, performing "The Boy Does Nothing" on Operación Triunfo, a reality television show similar to Star Academy.
 She also performed on other Spanish television shows, such as El Hormiguero.
 In Australia, the song was used to promote the 2009 season of the Australian Dancing with the Stars and has since seen an Australian release, seeing regular radio play.
 On 20 November 2009, Dixon performed "The Boy Does Nothing" as the opener to Children in Need 2009, which she also co-hosted, alongside Terry Wogan and Strictly Come Dancing colleague Tess Daly.

 Critical reception

-Nick Levine of Digital Spy gave the song stars:
+Nick Levine of Digital Spy gave the song 4/5 stars:

 "The Boy Does Nothing", a song that bears more than a passing resemblance to "Mambo No. 5", is a smart choice of comeback single from Dixon.
 She could easily have wiggled her hips to its salsa-pop rhythms on Strictly, and the cheeky, lighthearted lyrics suit her personality.
 "If the man can't dance, he gets no second chance," she sings towards the end.
 On this evidence, Dixon has grabbed hers by the horns.

-Pop Justice gave the song a positive review and rated the song :
+Pop Justice gave the song a positive review and rated the song 10/10 stars:

 Starts off like "Mambo No. 5".
 Ends up like Perez Prado's "Guaglione".
 Has a brilliant "HEY!" bit in it.
 Has about 28 different hooks and catchy bits.
 Will appeal as much to Strictly Come Dancing viewers as it does to annoying self-appointed internet pop 'sophisticates' like us lot.